oceanprotocol-archive/OEPs/7/README.md

 The length of a DID must be compliant with the underlying storage layer and function calls.
 Given that decentralized virtual machines make use of contract languages such as Solidity and WASM, it is advised to fit the DID in structures such as `bytes32`.

-It would be nice to store the "did:ocn:" prefix in those 32 bytes, but that means fewer than 32 bytes would be left for storing the rest (24 bytes since "did:ocn:" takes 8 bytes if using UTF-8).
+It would be nice to store the "did:op:" prefix in those 32 bytes, but that means fewer than 32 bytes would be left for storing the rest (25 bytes since "did:op:" takes 7 bytes if using UTF-8).
 If the rest is a secure hash, then we need a 24-byte secure hash, but secure hashes typically have 28, 32 or more bytes, so that won't work.

-Only the hash value _needs_ to be stored, not the "did:ocn:" prefix, because it should be clear from context that the value is an Ocean DID.
+Only the hash value _needs_ to be stored, not the "did:op:" prefix, because it should be clear from context that the value is an Ocean DID.

 #### How to compute a DID for a DDO